This is the polyimide film used in our substrates.

 A process in which a circuit is cut out from a rectangular film substrate in a specified shape.

-The inspection that follows the cut is our final inspection and we check for breakage, short circuits, scratches, and any misalignment of more than 0.2mm between solder mask and pattern.
+The inspection that follows the cut is our final inspection and we check for defects and scratches to the wiring, presence of foreign matter, misalignment between wiring and cutting, and any misalignment of more than 0.2mm between soldermask and pattern.

 Other than this final inspection, there are various inspections all along the manufacturing process such as checking for the presence of spreading or chipping in the printed pattern or whether the plating thickness is as specified.